princyok/TicTacToe_ClientServer/README.md

+# How to start playing:

+1. Download the two .jar files.

+2. Run the file "TicTacToeServer.jar" in order to start the server.

+3. Run the file "TicTacToeClient.jar" in order to open the game.
+This can be in the same machine as the server or a different machine.
+If a different machine, you need the network address of the machine on which the server is running.
+To find this in Windows, run ipconfig in command prompt.
+If the same machine as the server, then use "localhost" as the address.

+4. Enjoy the game.

 # TicTacToe (ClientServer)

 There are two applications here, hence the two .jar files.
 One runs a server that hosts the game, the server side.
 The other runs a GUI for a user to play with, the client side.
 The structure is a very simple client-server architecture.